Hyperthermia or heat therapy was explored by the ancient physician Parmenides

 For More information on PEMF, Photon Therapy (also known as low level laser) and negative ions see 5 Therapy PEMF Far Infrared Mats

 What Is Far Infrared Heat?
-According to the pamphlet sent out by my local health and wellness center, far infrared energy is light which is invisible to the human eye.
+Far Infrared energy is light which is invisible to the human eye.
 We experience it as deep penetrating heat that warms you up from the inside out.
 It is the most natural heat on the planet.

 A Quick Overview Of the Health Benefits of a Far Infrared Sauna

 - the far infrared heat deeply penetrates skin and tissue to deeply warm you

 - sitting in the heat is like exercise and burns calories and increases metabolism, so it may help with weight loss

 - relief for conditions such as muscle soreness and arthritis